boschresearch/OASIS/README.md

 ├── oasis_cityscapes_pretrained
 └── oasis_coco_pretrained
 ```
-*Note: The ADE20K and Cityscapes checkpoints are already available, the COCO checkpoint will be uploaded soon.*

 You can generate images with a pre-trained checkpoint via ```test.py```.
 Using the example of ADE20K:
 ```